-Veterans who are located overseas are encouraged to submit claims and evidence via fax to the following EIC number: 248-524-4260.
+Veterans located overseas are encouraged to submit claims and evidence via fax to the following EIC number: 248-524-4260.

 How is the Evidence Intake Center Structured?

 The EIC in Janesville, WI employs around 650 people, many of whom are veterans, veterans’ family members, National Guard members, and Reservists.
-Each individual plays an integral role in mail processing and claims sorting.
-The employees at the Janesville EIC ensure that veterans’ claims are reaching the appropriate destination in order to be processed in a timely manner.
+Everyone plays an integral role in mail processing and claims sorting.
+The employees at the Janesville EIC ensure that veterans’ claims reach the appropriate destination in order to be processed in a timely manner.
 In a way, the EIC’s function represents the first step in the VA claims process.